wamp-proto/wamp-proto/spec/basic.md

 ## Introduction

-WAMP ("The Web Application Messaging Protocol") is a communication protocol that enables distributed application archictectures, with application functionality spread across nodes and all application communication decoupled by messages routed via dedicated WAMP routers.
+WAMP ("The Web Application Messaging Protocol") is a communication protocol that enables distributed application architectures, with application functionality spread across nodes and all application communication decoupled by messages routed via dedicated WAMP routers.

 At its core, WAMP provides applications with **two asynchronous messaging patterns within one unified protocol**: